Policy-Based Routing

 .
 The service then processes the user-created policies.

-Each policy can result in either a new iptables
+Each policy can result in a new nft

 set